maxplanck-ie/snakepipes/docs/content/workflows/scRNA-seq.rst

     |-- FASTQ_barcoded
     `-- FASTQ

-The `Annotation` directory contains a filtered version of your original GTF file, with pseudogenes removed by default.
+ - The **Annotation** directory contains a filtered version of your original GTF file, with pseudogenes removed by default.
-The `bamCoverage` directory contains a bigwig track for each sample (not per cell!).
+ - The **bamCoverage** directory contains a bigwig track for each sample (not per cell!).
 This can be used eg. in IGV to check where your reads map in general.
-The `Counts` directory contains 4 sets of counts: UMIs/feature/cell (.umis.txt), reads/feature/cell (.reads.txt), corrected number of UMIs/feature/cell (corrected.txt) and raw counts per cell per UMI per feature (raw_counts.txt).
+ - The **Counts** directory contains 4 sets of counts: UMIs/feature/cell (.umis.txt), reads/feature/cell (.reads.txt), corrected number of UMIs/feature/cell (corrected.txt) and raw counts per cell per UMI per feature (raw_counts.txt).
 Of these, the values in corrected.txt should be used for further analysis and the others for quality control.
-The `deeptools_qc` directory contains additional QC reports and plots.
-The `FASTQC` directory can be used to verify eg. the barcode layout of read 1.
+ - The **deeptools_qc** directory contains additional QC reports and plots.
+The ``FASTQC`` directory can be used to verify eg. the barcode layout of read 1.
-The `QC_report` directory contains additional QC stats as tables and plots.
+ - The **QC_report** directory contains additional QC stats as tables and plots.

 Understanding the outputs
 -------------------------

 - **Main result:** the genes per cell count table with poisson-corrected counts can be found under ``Results/all_samples.gencode_genomic.corrected_merged.csv``

-- corresponding annotation files are: ``Annotation/genes.filtered.bed`` and ``Annotation/genes.filtered.gtf``, respectively.
+- Corresponding annotation files are: ``Annotation/genes.filtered.bed`` and ``Annotation/genes.filtered.gtf``, respectively.

-- the folders ``QC_report``, ``FASTQC``, ``deeptools_qc`` and ``multiQC`` contain various QC tables and plots.
+- The folders ``QC_report``, ``FASTQC``, ``deeptools_qc`` and ``multiQC`` contain various QC tables and plots.

 - **Sambamba** and **STAR_genomic** directories contain the output file from duplicate marking and genomic alignments, respectively.